The theology company logo

 Friday 17 September 2004

 Following Plato, we envisage a world of myriad forms.
 Following Cantor, we hypothesize that each of these forms can be represented by an ordered set of distinguishable symbols.
-Following Heracleitus, we also propose that this universe of forms represented by a universe of ordinal numbers is dynamic so that (possibly subject to certain rules) one form can be transformed into another.
+Following Heracleitus, we also propose that this Universe of forms represented by a Universe of ordinal numbers is dynamic so that (possibly subject to certain rules) one form can be transformed into another.
 A mathematical device for transforming ordinal numbers into one another is the Turing machine or computer.
 A Turing machine moves from a given input state into a computed output state (or not state, if none exists for the input provided) in a deterministic way.
 It can transform a countable subset of all numbers into one another, either in a long winded way via a look up table, or more succinctly as an algorithm shorter than the look up table.
-Broader than the Turing machine, which deals with a countable set of discrete states, is the quantum machine which appears to constrain the physical transformations in the universe, as, for instance, when an atom emits or absorbs a photon.
+Broader than the Turing machine, which deals with a countable set of discrete states, is the quantum machine which appears to constrain the physical transformations in the Universe, as, for instance, when an atom emits or absorbs a photon.

 Sound religion is a public utility.